Middle Grades Partnership

 In 2017, Calvert cultivated a programmatic partnership with the World Leadership School

-.
-In June 2018, teachers Skip Howe (Middle School Math), Sandry Sachar (Director of Global Outreach), and Kelley Schultheis (Middle School Science) co-led a World Leadership language and service expedition to Costa Rica with eleven middle school students.
+(WLS).
+In June 2018, teachers Skip Howe (Middle School math), Sandry Sachar (Director of Global Outreach), and Kelley Schultheis (Middle School science) co-led a World Leadership language and service expedition to Costa Rica with eleven Middle School students.
 For over a week, these students were engaged in collaborative work with fellow students from El Licio del Paraiso to implement sustainable practices in the neighboring communities.
-This relationship will continue throughout the 2018-2019 school year, with another group of students traveling to Costa Rica in June 2019.
+This relationship will continue throughout the 2019-2020 school year, with another group of students traveling to Pueblo de Cochiti in New Mexico in October 2019.

-Our relationship with the World Leadership extends beyond expeditionary learning.
-Kelley Schultheis is an experienced WLS instructor since 2013, and Sandry Sachar is a 2017 graduate of the WLS, two-week, intensive expedition Exploring Educational Practice in the Peruvian Andes.
-In October 2018, Jay Parker spent four days in Boulder, Colorado as a participant in the 2018 WLS Purpose Summit with educators from across the globe.
-Lastly, on April 2nd and 3rd of 2019, World Leadership School Founder, Mr. Ross Wehner, will be leading workshops at Calvert School for parents (6pm on April 2), local educators and students as the keynote for AIMS Learning to Lead (9am - 2:30pm on April 3), and a two-hour purpose implementation workshop with Calvert faculty (3pm on April 3).
+Our relationship with the World Leadership School extends beyond expeditionary learning.
+Kelley Schultheis has been an experienced WLS instructor since 2013, and Sandry Sachar is a 2017 graduate of the WLS, two-week, intensive expedition Exploring Educational Practice in the Peruvian Andes.
+In 2019, Sandry Sachar also became a WLS instructor leading courses in Costa Rica.
+In October 2018, Jay Parker spent four days in Boulder, CO as a participant in the 2018 WLS Purpose Summit with educators from across the globe.
+In 2019, Lower School teachers Melissa Libertini and Megan DeLorbe will attend the Purpose Summit as we expand our initiatives to our Lower School.

 Association of Independent Maryland and DC Schools